MarleeG/Transaction/README.md

 Navigate to URL mentioned above in your browser.

-Recommened browser: Chrome or FireFox
+Recommended browser: Chrome or FireFox

 Note: You must have Node.js installed to run any npm command.